 The Starfish Backpack Program is a partnership between the Food Bank, Rotary, and School District No. 73.
 Currently, 40 backpacks are stuffed each Friday throughout the school year, with various groups in Kamloops participating.

 "Volunteering for the Starfish Backpack program is truly an eye opening experience," said Daoust.
 "While preparing backpacks of food, you realize that you’re making a difference to children who, without this program, may not have access to a regular meal."

 The United Way Thompson Nicola Cariboo facilitates the groups of volunteers for each week, and when the City is called on, the City's United Way Committee puts out a call out internally for volunteers.

 The Starfish Backpack partners are hoping to increase the number of backpacks to 90 for next school year.
 Any staff interested in participating can contact the United Way Committee at email@example.com.

-Two opportunities to support the United Way's Feeding the Future Campaign are coming up:
+Two recent opportunities took place to support the United Way's Feeding the Future Campaign that raised over $50,000 combined:

-2018 Jail and Bail: Mayor Kenny C and Christine "Slick Nickel" Anderson (Communications Advisor) will be arrested on Friday, June 15, and each must raise $1,000 bail!
-View their WANTED posters and Help bail them out here.
+2018 Jail and Bail: Mayor Kenny C and Christine "Slick Nickel" Anderson (Communications Advisor) were arrested on Friday, June 15, and successfully raise $1,000 bail!
+View their WANTED posters here.